almartin82/njschooldata/README.md

 ```R
 head(all_assess_tidy)
 ```
-A copy of all the cleaned data files (2004-2014) has been saved to all_assess_tidy.
+A copy of the cleaned data files from 2004-2014 (NJASK-era, before PARCC switch-over) has been saved to all_assess_tidy.
 6.1 million rows!

 # Usage